Pinning-depinning transitions in two classes of discrete elastic-string models in (2+1)-dimensions

-Following the similar research steps as Model \uppercase\expandafter{\romannumeral1}, we first determine the criticality of Model \uppercase\expandafter{\romannumeral2}.
-Interestingly, the critical threshold here is not entirely dependent on the external driving force $f$, but also depends on the magnitude of the elastic force $F$ between the elastic strings, so how to deal with the interplay between them becomes very important.
+Following the similar research steps to Model I, we first determine the criticality of Model II.
+Interestingly, the critical threshold here is not solely dependent on the external driving force $f$, but also depends on the magnitude of the elastic force $F$ between the elastic strings, so how to deal with the interplay between them becomes very important.

-Actually, using extensive numerical simulations, we find that $f$ and $F$ all play a central role in promoting the whole evolving process, while quenched noise takes vital effect in resistance (pinning force $f_p$).
+Actually, through extensive numerical simulations, we find that $f$ and $F$ play driving roles in promoting the whole evolving process, while the quenched noise plays a resistance role (pinning force $f_p$).
 When the maximum resistance can be balanced with driving forces, the system reaches a critical state.
-Since the quenched noise is generated in a set of non-positive random numbers, the random number with the largest absolute value is the maximum resistance $f_{pmax}$.
-Therefore, in Model \uppercase\expandafter{\romannumeral2}, we can summarize the formula to determine the critical threshold:
+Since the quenched noise is generated in a set of random numbers, the negative random number with the largest absolute value is the maximum resistance $f_{pmax}$.
+We can summarize the formula to determine the critical threshold through extensive numerical simulation:

-where $Min$ is the left end of the non-positive random number interval when the quenched noise is generated uniformly.
+where $f_{pmax}$ is the amplitude of the random number interval $[-f_{pmax}, f_{pmax}]$, where the quenched noise is generated uniformly.
 In fact, through our simulations, we find that the value of the right end of the random number interval does not affect the correctness of Eq. (\ref{eq21}) and the estimated values of scaling exponents.
-Without losing generality, we set the elastic force $F=0.6$ and $F=0.6$.
-Obviously, according to Eq. (\ref{eq19}), the critical threshold of the process could be reached when $f=3.0000$, which will be verified numerically below.
+Without losing generality, we set the elastic force $F=0.6$ and $f_{pmax}=3.6$.
+Obviously, according to Eq. (\ref{eq21}), the critical threshold {is} $f_c=3.000$, which will be verified numerically below.

-As shown in Fig. \ref{fig4}, the scaling law of velocity versus time is similar to Model \uppercase\expandafter{\romannumeral1}.
-Near $f_c\approx3.0000$, $v$ always decays in power-law $v \sim t^{-\delta}$, and one could obtain a nice straight line in the insets of Fig. \ref{fig4} with $\delta=0.330\pm0.005$ for the (1+1)-dimensions and $\delta=0.460\pm0.005$ for the (2+1)-dimensions.
-It is easy to find that numerical results agrees well with Eq. (\ref{eq19}).
-Even if the driving force deviates from the critical force result in significant changes in the curve.
+As shown in Fig. \ref{fig5}, the scaling law of velocity versus time is similar to that of Model I. Near $f_c\approx3.000$, $v$ always decays in power-law $v \sim t^{-\delta}$, and one can obtain a nice straight line in the insets of Fig. \ref{fig5} with $\delta=0.375\pm0.003$ for the (1+1)-dimensions and $\delta=0.424\pm0.004$ for the (2+1)-dimensions.
+It is evident that numerical results agrees well with Eq. (\ref{eq21}).
+Even slight deviations of the driving force from the critical force result in significant changes in the curve.
 It is noteworthy that, based on the cellular automaton version of Model II, the critical threshold is highly sensitive to external parameters compared to the FD method.